oracle/cloudtestdrive/AppDev/cloud-native/helidon/helidon-open-api/helidon-open-api.md

       requestBody:
         content:
           application/json:
+            example: '{"requestedItem","Pencil","requestedCount",5}'
             schema:
-              example: '{"requestedItem", "Pin","requestedCount",5}'
+              type: object
         description: The details of the item being requested
         required: true
       responses:
         '200':
           content:
             application/json:
+              example: '{"itemCount": 10, "itemName": "Pencil"}'
               schema:
-                example: '{"itemCount": 10, "itemName": "Pencil"}'
+                type: object
           description: The updated stock details for the item
       summary: Reserves a number of stock items

 ```

-We can see that there is a lot more into on the `/store/reserveStock` REST endpoint, and also on the argument, we can see that it's required and also a description.
+We can see that there is a lot more info on the `/store/reserveStock` REST endpoint, and also on the argument, we can see that it's required and also a description, but we don't actually see the details of the

 ### Task 5c: Documenting the error status codes